python-semantic-release/python-semantic-release/docs/commands.rst

 ``semantic-release publish``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Publish a distribution to a VCS release.
-Uploads using :ref:`config-upload`
+Uploads using :ref:`config-publish`

 .. seealso::
-    - :ref:`config-upload`
+    - :ref:`config-publish`
     - :ref:`config-build-command`

 .. _cmd-publish-options: